How does each instrument sound? What are the instruments made of?

 These videos are part of a virtual educational program called Meet the Symphony that was created during the 2020-2021 concert season.
 The program consists of four videos, each approximately 25 minutes long, and corresponding curriculum pieces.
 Each video introduces a different family of the orchestra.
 Following a brief introduction from Maestro Dominick, the musicians demonstrate their instruments, explain how their instruments create sound, and discuss their musical backgrounds.

-Full-length videos and corresponding lesson plans are available on our classroom materials page.
+Full-length videos and corresponding lesson plans are available through our Digital Classroom.

 Antonio Vivaldi: 'Spring' from The Four Seasons